theradest1/Universal-Multiplayer-2/Docs.md

 - these can be changed by doing `UM2_Server.{udp/tcp/http}Port = {port};` on the server and `UM2_Client.server{Udp/Tcp/Http}Port = {port};` on the client during the same time as setting the server ip.
   - I don't recommend doing this unless you know what you are doing
 - for testing your game, you can build and run one instance and run in the inspector for a second.
 Make one host a server and the other use the IP `127.0.0.1` (local host)
+  - if one of the clients are full screen, the other client doesnt send network messages (make both windowed)
 - if a client is connecting to its own server use the ip `127.0.0.1` (local host)

 <br></br>